 - For certain activities and functions related to Epworth’s business and operations, such as quality assurance and improvement, patient satisfaction assessments, audit (clinical and non-clinical), accreditation, service planning, service funding, risk assessment and management and claims investigation and management.
 We may disclose an individual’s personal information to our insurer and to other people or organisations we engage to assist us with these activities.
 We may also use personal information for training and educating our staff.
 Where possible, we will endeavour to remove information that identifies any individual when using it for these activities.

-- From time to time, external parties that we engage to provide certain services to Epworth may have access to the personal information we collect – for example, external information technology providers or couriers.
-Where we engage such external party, such person must agree to manage any personal information they may access according to privacy laws.
+- From time to time, external suppliers that we engage to provide certain services to Epworth may have access to the personal information we collect – for example, external information technology providers or couriers.
+Where we engage such external suppliers, such persons and organisations must agree to manage any personal information they may access according to privacy laws.

 - We may disclose an individual’s personal information to a third party where we are legally required to do so – for example, if we receive a subpoena.